danielm-t/GPS-Map-Painting/dissertation/timelog.md

 ## 16 Oct 2023
 * *0.5 hours* weekly meeting minutes preparation
 * *0.5 hours* meeting with the supervisor, demoed the new application layout and the Health Connect setup
-* *3 hours* Implemented a basic version of the user profile page, will have to get feedback from the supervisor

 ## 17 Oct 2023
 * *0.5 hours* updated the GitHub with the new code and published meeting minutes.

+## 18 Oct 2023
+* *1 hour* finalised the main concept of the application

+## 19 Oct 2023
+* *2 hours* finalised the wireframes for the application and modified the user personas

+## 20 Oct 2023
+* *3 hours* Implemented a basic version of the user profile page, will have to get feedback from the supervisor